- Location: Alabama

 When you arrive at the CDL licensing office, you'll take one or more knowledge tests (written tests), depending on the type of license and endorsements you seek.
 These tests are based on the contents of the Alabama Commercial Driver License Manual, so be sure to study that thoroughly before you apply.

 When you pass the knowledge tests, you qualify to take the skills (driving) test.
 You may choose to be issued a learner's license at this point so you can practice behind the wheel of a rig with a licensed commercial driver in the passenger seat.
 When you're ready to take the on-road driving test, go back to the CDL licensing office (you might need to make an appointment).

-The driving skills test includes three parts: vehicle inspection, vehicle control, and the actual driving test.
+The driving skills test includes: vehicle inspection, vehicle control, and the actual driving test.

 - During the vehicle inspection test, you'll be asked to prove your vehicle's safety and show your inspection skills.

 - Your handling skills with your vehicle will be tested during the vehicle control portion of the test, with the examiner asking you to drive forward, backward, and in turns, in a limited area.

 - Your knowledge of signs, driving laws, and regulations, as well as your handling of certain situations, will be tested during the driving portion of the test.

 You must self-certify your type of vehicle operation with the Alabama DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Excepted Interstate